Boakye-20/aipolicy.uk/DEPLOY.md

 ```

 This automatically:
-1. Runs your Python scripts weekly
+1. Runs your Python scripts quarterly
 2. Updates the CSV
 3. Commits and pushes
 4. Triggers Vercel deployment